 The apex of the nucellus in some Atherospermataceae, and perhaps also in Siparunaceae and Calycanthaceae, is exposed (Endress & Igersheim 1997).
 Little is known of obturator presence in the order, and of many other embryological details, although Endress (1972a) suggests there is considerable variation, some of which may link nicely with phylogeny.

 Phylogeny.
-Calycanthaceae are sister to other members of the clade, but there is little other well-supported structure in interfamily relationships.
-[Siparunaceae [Gomortegaceae + Atherospermataceae]] form a moderately-supported clade, relationships between the last two being supported strongly in D. Soltis et al. (2000, 2011), [Monimiaceae + Lauraceae + Hernandiaceae] another, sister-group relationships between Lauraceae and Hernandiaceae had no support (D. Soltis et al. 2000).
-However, in a morphological study [Hernandiaceae + Lauraceae] has strong support (Doyle & Endress 2000, see also Renner & Chanderbali 2000).
-However, the [Monimiaceae + Lauraceae + Hernandiaceae] clade is one of the few cases where there seems to be persistent disagreement between morphology and molecules (Renner & Chanderbali 2000).
-Here I follow morphology (see also Renner et al. 1997 and Renner 1998, 1999, esp.
+Calycanthaceae are sister to other members of the clade in just about all studies, but some other interfamily relationships remain unclear.
+[Siparunaceae [Gomortegaceae + Atherospermataceae]] form a moderately-supported clade, relationships between the last two being supported strongly in D. Soltis et al. (2000, 2011; see also Massoni et al. 2014), although Glossocalyx was weakly supported as sister to all Laurales bar Calycanthaceae in Massoni et al. (2015a: add. file 2).
+[Monimiaceae + Lauraceae + Hernandiaceae] form another clade.
+Although the clade [Lauraceae + Hernandiaceae] had no support in a molecular analysis (D. Soltis et al. 2000), in a morphological study it had strong support (Doyle & Endress 2000, see also Renner & Chanderbali 2000).
+The comprehensive molecular studies of Massoni et al. (2014, 2015a) also did find some support for this clade, however, Tank et al. (2015) found a [Hernandiaceae + Monimiaceae] clade, and that clade was strongly supported in analyses by H.-T. Li et al. (2019) and Y. Song et al. (2019), and this is the topology followed below.
+The [Monimiaceae + Lauraceae + Hernandiaceae] clade seemed to be one of the few cases where was persistent disagreement between relationships suggested by morphology and those suggested by molecules (Renner & Chanderbali 2000).
+Before v.2019 I followed morphology (see also Renner et al. 1997 and Renner 1998, 1999, esp.
 2005a).

 Classification.
 The contents of Cronquist's (1981) Laurales and Takhtajan's (1997) Lauranae are largely the same as Laurales as they are circumscribed here.